deprivation.org undertakes research in a range of areas of social policy:

 - Welsh Index of Multiple Deprivation 2000 (funder: Welsh Assembly)

-Tracking change over time in area deprivation using individual level administrative data in the UK
+Tracking change over time in area deprivation using individual level administrative data

 - The Economic Deprivation Index 1999-2009 for England (funder: DCLG)